MJoergen/touchdown_db/README.md

 When considering a particular "Unknown" position the following actions are taken:
-* If the position is lost (because the player has no legal moves or the first rank is occupied by an opponent pawn), then mark ths position as knonn.
+* If the position is lost (because the player has no legal moves or the first rank is occupied by an opponent pawn), then mark the position as known.
-* Otherwise, loop over all legal moves and examine the values (in the database) of these successor positions.
+* Otherwise, loop over all legal moves and examine the values (in the database) of the successor positions.
 If all successor positions are known, then the current position is known too.

 ## Enumerating all the positions